pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 ### The [physics-server](https://github.com/CCA-Physics/physics-server) git repository

-At each of our sites, to facilitate SSH tunnelling between the sites there is a server with the hostname `physics-server` at each site.
+To facilitate SSH tunnelling between the sites there is a server with the hostname `physics-server` at each site.
 The relevant software and configuration on these servers is stored within a public GitHub repository at <https://github.com/CCA-Physics/physics-server>.
 All of the code snippets